Healthcare

 Case Study

-PRODUCT(S): Steam boilers, economizers, Deaerator, condensate receivers
+Product(s): Steam boilers, Deaerator, condensate receivers

-APPLICATION(S): Humidification, Sterilization, Clean in Place (CIP), Domestic Hot Water
+Application(s): Humidification, Sterilization, Clean in Place (CIP), Domestic Hot Water

 Traditionally, steam was the primary source for generating heat within a hospital.
 Steam was the lifeblood feeding critical systems such as humidification and sterilization loads, in addition to building heat, domestic hot water, onsite laundry, CIP, labs, and even cooking.